-This CD&A is designed to provide our shareholders with an understanding of our compensation philosophy and objectives, as well as the analysis that we performed in setting executive compensation for 2020.
-It discusses the Compensation Committee's (referred to as the Committee in this CD&A) determination of how and why, in addition to what, compensation actions were taken during 2020 for our Chief Executive Officer and our two next highest paid executive officers (the "Named Executive Officers" or "NEOs").
+This CD&A is designed to provide our shareholders with an understanding of our compensation philosophy and objectives, as well as the analysis that we performed in setting executive compensation for 2021.
+It discusses the Compensation Committee's (referred to as the Committee in this CD&A) determination of how and why, in addition to what, compensation actions were taken during 2021 for our Principal Executive Officer, Principal Financial Officer and our next three next highest paid executive officers (the "Named Executive Officers" or "NEOs").